fjkz/tt-runner/doc/en/README.md

 - `TT_RUNNER_EXEC_DIR` has the working directory path where `tt-runner` is executed.
 - `TT_RUNNER_ROOT_DIR` has the root directory path of the test suite.
 - `TT_RUNNER_OUTPUT_DIR` has the directory path where the test result will be put.

+Multiple test cases can be written in a file if the scripts output is formatted with TAP.
+For example, [Bats](https://github.com/sstephenson/bats) can be used.
+Scripts which file names end with `.bats` or `.t` are expected to output TAP-formatted results.
+These suffixes can be changed with `--tap-regex` option.

 ### Directory Structure